 In accordance with the Articles of Association, the Board of Directors of Hexagon shall consist of no less than three and not more than ten members, elected annually by the AGM for the period until the end of the next AGM.
 The Articles of Association of the company contain no special provisions regarding the election and discharge of Board members or regarding changes to the Articles of Association.
-The EGM held on 17 November 2021 resolved that the Board shall consist of ten members, including the President and Chief Executive Officer.
+The AGM 2022 elected ten members, including the President and Chief Executive Officer.
 The Chief Financial Officer and Executive Vice President, the General Counsel, the Chief Operating Officer and the Chief Strategy Officer participate in the Board meetings.
 Other Hexagon employees participate in the Board meetings to make presentations on particular matters if requested.